 That moment has always stuck with me.
 I start to tear up when I think about it.

 I’ve felt a profound connection to Sandy Hook Promise, and have been working to support the organization ever since.
-Besides holding a charity concert to raise money for the organization, I’ve also participated in the New York City Marathon.
+Besides holding a charity concert to raise money for the organization, I’ve participated in the New York City Marathon.
+Join me in helping Sandy Hook Promise make a difference.

 26 Miles Have So Much Meaning